AGSR Dog Adoption: What Potential Adopters Need to Know

 Adopting a dog through Arctic German Shepherd Rescue takes a number of steps.
 Through our experience and the experience of other rescue organizations, we have developed a process which ensures the best forever home for an abused, abandoned or neglected dog.
 Why all the Rules?
 Click here.

 Application: Anyone interested in adopting must fill out an adoption application, which can be downloaded from the website and then emailed or printed and mailed in.
 This is a typeable pdf form so remember to save the file before printing and/or emailing so you won't lose your typed data.
-The application fee must accompany the application, which can be paid via check mailed to the address listed on the application or via the Paypal link below.
-If paying by check, the fee is $20, if by Paypal, the fee is $21 to cover the Paypal processing fee.
-Please note that this application fee is a non-refundable administrative cost for processing the application and is not a tax deductible donation.
+Application fees are waived until further notice.
 Filling out an application helps the rescue determine the best match for your family and for the dog's needs but is not necessarily for any particular dog and does not guarantee an adoption will take place.
 If approved, your application remains on file until we match you with a dog or until you request to close your application.
 Email adoption application to: email@example.com

 Questions: The questions we ask permit us to assist you in matching your needs and desires in a dog with the needs of our available dogs.
 Questions will consist of your living situation, pet history, current pets, type of lifestyle you lead and what you are looking for in a dog.
 This information is vital to determine which dog would suit you best and to prevent unhappy placements.
-AGSR carefully screens its applicants by calling references, veterinarians and landlords and conducts home visits of potential adoption homes but due to COVID restrictions, we generally will request photos of the inside and outside of the home in lieu of the visit.
+AGSR carefully screens its applicants by calling references, veterinarians and landlords.
+We would normally conduct visits of potential adoption homes but due to COVID restrictions, we generally will request photos of the inside and outside of the home in lieu of the visit.

 Application Approval: Our goal is to avoid the return of pets to shelters by finding forever homes for them with adopters who are capable of providing the level of care necessary to support the dogs through their entire natural lives.
 Filling out an application does not guarantee an adoption will take place as we must prevent placing the dogs in an unsafe environment or putting the dogs at risk for an unsuccessful adoption.
 Adoptions out of the Fairbanks and Anchorage area are possible, but are processed on a case-by-case basis.